 WDTS Big Data Science and Applications Summer School

 In collaboration with Thomas Jefferson National Accelerator Facility (JLab), the Big Data Science and Applications (BDSA) Summer School provides graduated high school seniors and college freshman an immersive experience in computational science, including artificial intelligence and machine learning (AI/ML) applications in big data (BD) analysis.
-Students will spend five weeks onsite at Brookhaven National Laboratory (BNL) beginning with participation in a two-week BD/AI/ML boot camp.
+Students will spend five weeks onsite at Brookhaven National Laboratory (BNL) beginning with participation in a three-week BD/AI/ML boot camp.
 The boot camp is designed to build computer science skills and provide foundational levels of BD/AI/ML knowledge through a series of hands-on coding experiences guided by subject matter experts from BNL and JLab.
-Following, students will utilize their acquired skills and knowledge to collaborate on capstone projects that highlight the topics covered during the bootcamp.
+Following, students will utilize their acquired skills and knowledge to collaborate on projects that highlight the topics covered during the bootcamp.
+These projects may also align with the EIC and Genesis Mission—efforts that are a focus at both laboratories—and will be developed in partnership across the two labs.
 At the conclusion of the program, participants will present their research to STEM faculty and their peers.

 Throughout the program, participants will interact with BNL and JLab STEM staff and be introduced to opportunities throughout the National Lab complex.
 BDSA is funded as part of the Department of Energy, Office of Science Pathway Summer Schools supported by the Office of Workforce Development for Teachers and Scientists (WDTS).